 Parties entering into arbitration agreements with respect to projects or transactions relating to Myanmar will often agree to have the arbitration seated in a neutral venue in the Asia Pacific region, such as Singapore or Hong Kong.
-The parties may then agree to have the arbitration governed by the Arbitration Rules of, for example, the Singapore International Arbitration Centre, the Hong Kong International Arbitration Centre or the International Chamber of Commerce.
+The parties may then agree to have the arbitration governed by the Arbitration Rules of, for example, the SIAC, HKIAC or the ICC.